robsontenorio/laravel-tdd-docs/README.md

-# :bulb: Well...
-And if ...
+# Well, and if ... :bulb: :bulb: :bulb:

-And if we could to have same result (structured tests and reports) with zero config, by just commenting your testing files?
+And if we could to have same result (structured tests and reports) with zero config, only using Laravel Testing Suite, simpling commenting your testing files?

+Well, we develop our software using TDD with clean workflow and get a bonus with almost zero effort: **living docs**.

+That is, make your tests as usual and include only the comments you need to generate the reports.

 # Install